 - According to a survey of patients with chronic pain, patients who initially took opioids for pain were more likely to continue taking opioids to avoid physical withdrawal (57%), rather than for pain relief (23%), or wanting to “get high” (14%)2

 to help him get through opioid withdrawal

-Introducing the first and only FDA-approved, non-opioid, non-addictive treatment for relief of multiple symptoms of opioid withdrawal.1 Learn more
+Introducing the first and only FDA-approved, non-opioid, non-addictive treatment for relief of multiple symptoms of opioid withdrawal to facilitate abrupt opioid discontinuation in adults.1 Learn more

 Opioid Withdrawal Syndrome (OWS) makes opioid discontinuation difficult and extremely unpleasant